-Our 1st place winner gets $200 and two full fest passes (camping not included).
-Our top five winners will perform in our Songwriter's Challenge on the Hartford Stage, the House that Bill Monroe built!
+Barker wins $200 and two full fest passes (camping not included) and along with our top five winners will perform in our Songwriter's Challenge on the Hartford Stage, the House that Bill Monroe built!
 Our top 10 will be added to our digital playlist showcase on May 25th, 2019 along with an interview with our 2019 champ, Sam Thompson!

-Congratulations to Will Kimble from Cincinatti, OH for winning our 2018 Songwriter's Challenge with his song “Paddleboat Shuffle”.
 Our 2018 top ten represented 8 different states and Canada!
-The following top five listed songwriters appeared in our Showcase on the Hartford Stage!
-Start getting your song ready for our 2019 JHMF9 Songwriter's Challenge which will kick January 1st!
+The following top five listed songwriters appeared in our 2018 Songwriter's Showcase on the Hartford Stage, The House That Bill Monroe Built!

 2018 John Hartford Songwriter's Challenge Top 10 Winners and Playlist